sbkro/dev-playbook/README.md

 $ sudo nvram boot-args="rootless=1"
 ```

-GM Candidate is as follows.
-This command must execute in terminal of recovery mode.
+GM Candidate and Official version are as follows.
+This command must run in terminal of recovery mode.

 ```sh
 # disalble rootless.